Most physical therapy practice owners think about marketing from their own perspective: “What can I do to get more patients?“.

 When a patient searches for a physiotherapist, they don’t read every result carefully, they scan.
 In about ten seconds they decide which one or two results are worth clicking.
 Understanding what they’re looking at in those ten seconds tells you exactly what to prioritise.

-What patients look at in search results:
+What do patients look at when scanning physiotherapy search results?

 - Star rating and review count, visible directly in Google results and on the map